genixpro/hypermax/README.md

 Hypermax will automatically construct a loss function which optimizes your metrics, based on the bounds and targets that you provide.
 It will then begin the hyper parameter search.

+# Detailed Configuration

+## Loss / Cost Functions

+We support several different types of cost functions.

+## Timing Loss

+You can include the time your model takes to train as one of your loss functions as well.
+This makes it convenient to teach the algorithm to avoid bad hyper parameters which lead to long training times.
+Many algorithms have poor combinations of parameters which can lead to long execution time with no improvement in performance.

+If the algorithm takes less then the target_time, then no penalty is incurred.
+As the time taken goes between target_time and max_time, the penalty is introduced quadratically.
+At max_time, the penalty is exactly penalty_at_max.

+This usually results in the algorithm choosing a value between target_time and max_time, but closer to target_time.
+For example, with the following:

+    {
+        "metrics": {
+            "time": {
+                "type": "time",
+                "target_time": 5,
+                "max_time": 10,
+                "penalty_at_max": 0.1
+            }
+        }
+    }

+If the algorithm takes 5.0 seconds, no penalty is introduced.
+At 6.0 seconds, the penalty is:

+    = ((6 - 5) ^ 2 / (10 - 5)^2)*0.1
+    = 0.0025

+At 9 seconds, the penalty is:

+    = ((9 - 5) ^ 2 / (10 - 5) ^ 2)*0.1
+    = 0.064

+At 10 seconds, the penalty is:

+    = ((10 - 5) ^ 2 / (10 - 5) ^ 2)*0.1
+    = 0.1

+Longer times will have even larger penalties.